leolpaz/blog-app/README.md

-# OOP-School-Library
+# RoR Blog App

-A blog app made on rails
+> A blog app made on ruby on rails with users and posts functionality

+On this milestone I do the basic setup for the project with routes and controllers

 ## Built With